-The Long Short Term-Memory architecture can be trained using samples selected by the user.
-The service exploits the data given by the user to train from scratch an LSTM and stores the resulting weights.
-Several parameters are exposed to allow the user to custom the model.
+The Long Short Term-Memory neural network for crop type classification can be trained using samples selected by the user.
+The service exploits the data given by the user to train from scratch an LSTM and stores the resulting weights and model.
+Several parameters are exposed to allow the customization of the model.